msprech/Election_Analysis/README.md

 ### Winning Candidate

-While iterating through the candidate_votes dictionary, the following conditional statement was used to determine the winning candidate, vote count, and percentage.
+While iterating through the "candidate_votes" dictionary, the following conditional statement was used to determine the winning candidate, vote count, and percentage.
 The "winning_candidate" variable, the "winning_count" variable, and the "winning_percentage" variable were all declared earlier in the code.

 ```